 USHER MINISTRY TEAM

-Drafted the usher schedule for 2020 with seven teams of five ushers each.
-The schedule covers the 52 regular 10:45 services and 14 special services.
-This team strategy may change as we reopen and acknowledge a smaller per service attendance.
+Drafted the usher schedule for 2022 with six teams of five ushers each.
+The schedule covers the 52 regular 10:45 services and 15 special services.
+This schedule will be fully implemented assuming we are released from COVID restrictions.

 The Congregational Development Ministry Team’s mission is to: